Akbari06/Akbari06/README.md

 • 🎓 First-year Computer Science and Mathematics student at The University of Manchester.

-• 🧠 Currently a research assistant in NLP working on Fuzz search.

 • 💼 You can find me on [LinkedIn](https://www.linkedin.com/in/ishtiaque-akbar/)

 • 📱 I'm also on TikTok as **@mathswithish** if you want to check out my maths content!